 I'm not talking about something very unusual.
-I know some of our students [are] practicing very hard, sacrificing without doing something he should do [?].
-He will stay here, you know, without helping his mother or his father because he think it is necessary for him to stay here and practice our way.
+I know some of our students are practicing very hard, sacrificing without doing something he should do.
+He will stay here without helping his mother or his father because he think it is necessary for him to stay here and practice our way.
 So naturally his practice will be very sincere.
-But if his practice is based on the idea of accumulation of many [1 word] practice or accumulation of merit-it doesn't make sense.
+But if his practice is based on the idea of accumulation of many good practice or accumulation of merit-it doesn't make sense.

 And some of you may think "I want to practice, true practice.
-And I ... want to see some great teacher and practice with him," but, you know, it is difficult for you to know who is a great teacher and who is not, unless you have eyes to see or eyes to tell who is great and who is not.
+And I want to see some great teacher and practice with him," but, it is difficult for you to know who is a great teacher and who is not, unless you have eyes to see or eyes to tell who is great and who is not.
 Maybe you feel "I know if I see him-I may know who is great and who is not," [laughs] but I wonder.

-Why do I wonder who is-because of his eyes, his way of thinking.
+Why do I wonder is-because of his eyes, his way of thinking.
 His eyes is not clear enough.
 His way of understanding is not clear.
-For him, you know, if someone looks-looks like [laughs] a great teacher, you know, he is a great teacher.
-But if you have eyes to see, even-even a common, you know, teacher who doesn't know not much about Buddhism could be a great teacher.
+For him, if someone looks like [laughs] a great teacher, he is a great teacher.
+But if you have eyes to see, even a common teacher who doesn't know much about Buddhism could be a great teacher.
 And actually there is that kind of really good teacher, but you cannot see them-how good they are.

-So as long as you have arrogancy [?], it is impossible to have good practice and it is impossible to have a kind of life you will not regret later about what you have-what you have been doing.
+So as long as you have arrogance, it is impossible to have good practice and it is impossible to have a kind of life you will not regret later about what you have been doing.

-Why do I give lecture every night like this is to help you to have, you know, good eyes and good understanding and good confidence in your eyes to say [see?] what is teacher, what is the-what is Buddhism.
-If Buddhism is something, you know, written up, you know, in a book like this [probably holds up a book], Buddhism is already waiting for you.
+Why I give lecture every night like this is to help you to have good eyes and good understanding and good confidence in your eyes to see what is teacher-what is Buddhism.
+If Buddhism is something written up in a book like this [probably holds up a book], Buddhism is already waiting for you.

 But actually it is not so.
 The most important point is to have good confidence in your eyes-dharma eyes.
-When you trust your eyes' understanding of Buddhism, then that, you know, that will eventually bring you good practice-good confidence in you-and you, more and more, your dharma eye will open.
-Dharma eyes is not something which someone will give you, you know.
-You should-you yourself should open your dharma eyes, you know.
+When you trust your eyes' understanding of Buddhism, then that will eventually bring you good practice-good confidence in you-and more and more, your dharma eye will open.
+Dharma eyes is not something which someone will give you.
+You yourself should open your dharma eyes.
 Actually, I am talking about how to open your dharma eyes, and how you can practice your way in its true sense wherever you go.
-That is, you know, what I am trying to [do].
+That is what I am trying to do.

-I a- [partial word]-I [am] always telling you that intellectual understanding doesn't take so much-intellectual understanding of real and real [?] practice.
-The difference between them is very great, you know.
-Intellectual understanding cannot be actual, you know, enlightenment.
-But we can open, you know, our dharma eyes even though it is impossible to attain enlightenment by some other-some other [1 word]-you-unless you yourself attain enlightenment, no one can, you know-maybe [someone] can help you, but no one can give you real attainment.
+I am always telling you that intellectual understanding doesn't take so much intellectual understanding and real practice.
+The difference between them is very great.
+Intellectual understanding cannot be actual enlightenment.
+But we can open our dharma eyes even though it is impossible to attain enlightenment by some other.
+Unless you yourself attain enlightenment, no one can-maybe someone can help you, but no one can give you real attainment.